v3dika/cipy/README.md

 # cipy

-very basic program to calculate the confidence intervals of a population and a mean using python
+very basic program to calculate and model the confidence intervals of a population or a mean using python

 made for BIOL0001 Quantitative Biology